-At Vincent Edwards school we hold a daily act of collective worship that involves members of the school community coming together and participating in worship.
-While the majority of acts of worship in our school are Christian, we also hold worship that reflects other religious traditions that are represented in the school and the wider community.
+At Embleton Primary School we hold a daily act of collective worship that involves members of the school community coming together and participating in worship.
+While the majority of acts of worship in our school are Christian, we also hold worship that reflects on other religious traditions that are represented in the school and the wider community.

 The aims and purpose of collective worship are: